ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 #### What is on the AttestationStation roadmap?

-The first experiment of the AttestationStation is with public attestations.
-As we iterate towards a reputation system underpinning the Citizen’s house we’re excited to collaborate with other teams in the space to make it easy for anyone to use, read, write, and update attestations across the ecosystem.

-Some things we’re looking forward to:
+It will take a huge community effort to realize the potential that reputation has to transform web3.
+That’s why we started small with the AttestationStation and an open invite to come experiment with us.
+We can already think of a bunch of fun projects to build today like:

-* Launching an SDK to simplify creating, viewing, and updating attestations as well as a no-code interface used to view, create, explore, and contextualize attestations.
+* AttestationStation SDK: Simplify creating, viewing, and updating attestations
-* Exploring a variety of on-chain and off-chain tools including using zero-knowledge proofs to make attestations private by default
-* Aggregating attestations from various communities and using techniques like [EigenTrust](https://en.wikipedia.org/wiki/EigenTrust) to derive reputation
+* EiganTrust: Aggregating attestations from various communities and using techniques like [EigenTrust](https://en.wikipedia.org/wiki/EigenTrust) to derive reputation for a subset of the AttestationStation
+* Visualization: Graph visualizations of the AttestationStation
+* Predictive attestations: Instead of attesting “I trust XYZ”, try fun attestations like, “I believe XYZ will be considered trusted by a majority of node in the future”.
+Plus, what if we add a slashing condition to the predictive attestation?
+* Attestation delegation: Build a system which manages attestations automatically for users.
+This system should enable users to delegate some of their attestation assignment to a third party.
+* Attestation import: Write proxy contracts which import attestations of various formats into the standardized AttestationStation format so that they can be consumed by the standard AttestationStation tooling.
+* Viral attestations: Create systems which make it fun and easy for users to attest useful information about each other.

 #### What products are built on the AttestationStation?
 * [Attestation Station Open Source Interface by sbvegan](https://github.com/sbvegan/attestation-station-interface)